-GPRS MS Classes
+GPRS - Mobile Station Classes

 In the following example, Palm Pilot is TE and Mobile phone is MT.

-Class A terminals can handle packet data and voice at the same time.
-In other words, we need two transceivers because the handset has to send and/or receive data and voice at the same time.This situation makes class A terminals significantly more expensive to manufacture than class B and C terminals.
+Class A terminals can manage both packet data and voice simultaneously.
+Which means, one needs two transceivers, as the handset has to send or receive data and voice at the same time.This is the main reason why class A terminals are high-priced to manufacture than class B and C terminals.